ysyk2021/managing-conflict-in-small-businesses-balancing-personal-and-professional-relationships/src/chapter-3-3.md

-Chapter 3: Understanding Personal and Professional Relationships: Exploring the Relationship between Relationships and Conflict
+Exploring the Relationship between Relationships and Conflict
 ===============================================================================================================================

 Understanding the relationship between personal and professional relationships is critical for managing conflict in small businesses.
 In this chapter, we will explore this relationship and how it impacts conflict management.